Peachorchids/peachorchids.github.io/about.md

 I love technology and I am writing this page to talk about myself and my desire to be part of the IT industry.

-My name is Mercy Michael Ihemedo, I was born in 5th August 1990.
+My name is Mercy Michael Ihemedo, I was born on 5th August 1990.
 I am single and i run my own business.

 I grew up loving computer technology so much that i want to build a carreer on it.
 I developed the interest from watching movies about tech gurus and anything technology.
 I love anything software, cyber security, artificial intelligence etc.